marcosteybe/a11y_hands-on_training/README.md

 3. Use a scalable font-size. https://www.w3.org/TR/WCAG20-TECHS/C14.html

 Keyboard Navigation:
-1. Use your Keyboard and check if the focusorder is ok and every active element can be focused.
+1. Use your Keyboard and check if the focus order is ok and every active element can be focused.
 Is the focus visible? https://www.w3.org/WAI/WCAG21/Understanding/focus-visible.html
 2. Avoid focus traps! https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-trapping.html